AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/repository-structure-package.md

 + Code package A deploys into `/apps/a`
 + Code package B deploys into `/apps/a/b`

 If a package-level dependency is not established from code package B on code package A, code package B may deploy first into `/apps/a`.
-It would then be followed by code package B, which deploys into `/apps/a`.
-The result is a removal of the previously installed `/apps/a/b`.
+If it is then followed by code package A, which deploys into `/apps/a`. the result is a removal of the previously installed `/apps/a/b`.

 In this case: